 Other Cars to Consider

 For a well-rounded luxury crossover, reviewers agreed that it’s hard to beat the 2009 Lexus RX 350.
 The Lexus RX is one of the best luxury crossovers you can buy thanks to its interior refinement, quiet cabin and especially smooth, comfortable ride.
-It offers a hybrid model, in case you’re concerned about fuel economy, and like the MKX, it has a top reliability rating.
+It also offers a hybrid model in case you’re concerned about fuel economy.

 You should also consider the 2009 Buick Enclave.
 Buick isn’t a luxury brand like Lincoln or Lexus, but the Enclave is a fantastic choice for a crossover SUV.
 It offers seven seats rather than the MKX’s five seats, but those seats are actually adult-sized, which is a rarity in the class.
 Plus, the Enclave comes with lots of standard features and offers a particularly quiet, upscale cabin for an affordable SUV.